garrensmith/LazyBoy/readme.md

 LazyBoy Object Modeller
 =======================

-# What have you done?
+# Oh my word...
+What have you done?

 My experiments into what it takes to create a object mapper for Couchdb.
 This has been something I've been thinking about for a while and whether its a viable option.